armychawakorn/armychawakorn/README.md

-- 👋 Hi, my name is Chawakorn Nuangpha, and living in thailand
+- 👋 Hi, my name is Chawakorn Nuangpha, and living in Udonthani Thailand
 - 👩‍💻 Skills:
 - Computer technician repair and resolve the problem
 - Mobile application development with C# language